 Make meal prep a cinch with these easy canned dried beans.
 It will make all of those bean dishes so easy and you'll have home canned beans to prepare your meal.

 - Sea Salt (optional)

-- Once your beans have soaked, drain them in your colander and rinse them with cool water.
+- You'll let your beans sit overnight in the water to soak.
+A minimum of 12 hours.
+Once they've soaked, drain them in a colander and rinse them with cool water.